COAGADEX Replaces Exactly What’s Missing—Factor X

 HEMOPHILIA TREATMENT CENTERS

 Some people with factor X deficiency receive care at a hemophilia treatment center (HTC).
-Visit Savings and Support to learn more about HTCs.
+Visit Resources to learn more about HTCs.

 How Is COAGADEX Given?

 COAGADEX is given as a liquid through a needle in a vein.
-This is called an intravenous infusion, or IV.
+This is called an intravenous, or IV, infusion.

 - At first, COAGADEX is often given in a doctor’s office or infusion center.
 A nurse will prepare the dose and give the medicine to you.